-"I'd assume that the Uchiha's would only send the finest servants so I'll expect you to carry out your jobs.
+"I'd assume that the royal family would only send the finest staff so I'll expect you to carry out your jobs.
 I wake early in the morning so I'll need breakfast then.
-In exchange, I won't ask for you late at night so you can get enough rest.
-I don't have many clothes but I do ask that you always keep my uniform clean and ironed.
+In exchange, I won't ask for you late at night.
+I don't have many clothes, but I do ask that you always keep my uniform clean and ironed.
 Do you understand?" she briskly stated.
 Both servants nodded with attentive gazes.
 Sakura's eyes lingered on Haku for a moment longer.

 "Very well.
 Then would you mind taking my uniform to be cleaned?"
 Sakura said as she shed her jacket and handed it off to Haku.

 "And would you mind running a bath for me please, Moegi?" requested Sakura of the other servant.

 A little under an hour later, Sakura was clean.
 The vast array of soaps and fragranced oils provided for her had been a little overwhelming.
 With Moegi's help, Sakura decided that each day, she would pick a new scent until she had gone through the collection.
 With hair smelling like lavender, Sakura dressed in a simple dark blue shirt with long sleeves.
 On the bottom, she wore tan riding pants.
 When she pulled on her boots, Haku and Moegi exchanged quiet titters.

 "What?"
 Sakura asked with a smile of her own.
 Moegi promptly blushed.